 - Enrichment and remedial programs, standardized testing and evaluation, kindergarten screening, Accelerated Reader, Accelerated Math, Weather Bug, guidance and counseling, drug and violence rejection programs, integrated field trips, Diocesan hot lunch program, health aid/screening, high school liaison, high school information night, and after school care.

-- Extra-curriculars include spiritual life club, student council, debate club, chess club, book clubs, after school Spanish program, parish theater group, safety patrol, year book, student newspaper, children’s choir, servers, parish CYO sports for grades 4-8, parish intramural basketball for 3rd grade, and parish youth ministry.
+- Extra-curriculars include student council, grubclub, chess club, after school Spanish program, parish theater group, safety patrol, student newspaper, children’s choir, servers, parish CYO sports for grades 4-8, parish intramural basketball for 3rd grade, and parish youth ministry.